CAC Digital Signature - permalink

 Finally, when the term refers to options contacts, holding a call gives you the right to buy the underlying instrument at a specific price by a specific date.
 Selling a call obligates you to deliver the underlying instrument if the call is exercised and you're assigned to meet the call.

-• Browse Related Terms: assignment, Call option, Covered option, Go short, Index option, Long position, Naked option, offset, Option, Put option, Short position, Stock option, Straddle, Uncovered option, Underwater, Writer
+- Browse Related Terms: assignment, At-the-money, Automatic exercise, Call, Call option, Covered option, Exercise, Go short, Green shoe clause, In-the-money, Incentive stock option (ISO), Long position, Naked option, offset, Option, Option premium, Put option, Short position, Stock option, Strike price, Uncovered option, Writer

 All > Business > Finance > Personal Finance